Skip to Content

 How to write the integration

-import { TxnodClient } from '@txnod/sdk'; export const txnod = new TxnodClient({ projectId: process.env['TXNOD_PROJECT_ID']!, apiSecret: process.env['TXNOD_API_SECRET']!, // sk_sandbox_... environment: 'non-production', });
+import { TxnodClient } from '@txnod/sdk'; export const txnod = new TxnodClient({ projectId: process.env['TXNOD_API_KEY_ID']!, apiSecret: process.env['TXNOD_API_SECRET']!, // sk_sandbox_... environment: 'non-production', });

-import { TxnodClient } from '@txnod/sdk'; declare const txnod: TxnodClient; export async function checkout(request: Request): Promise<Response> { const { externalId, amountUsd } = (await request.json()) as { externalId: string; amountUsd: number; }; const invoice = await txnod.createInvoice({ external_id: externalId, amount_usd: amountUsd, coin: 'usdt_trc20', callback_url: `${process.env['SITE_URL']!}/api/txnod-webhook`, }); return Response.json({ invoiceId: invoice.id, paymentUri: invoice.payment_uri, }); }
+import { TxnodClient } from '@txnod/sdk'; declare const txnod: TxnodClient; export async function checkout(request: Request): Promise<Response> { const { externalId, amountUsd } = (await request.json()) as { externalId: string; amountUsd: number; }; const invoice = await txnod.sandbox.createInvoice({ external_id: externalId, amount_usd: amountUsd, coin: 'usdt_trc20', callback_url: `${process.env['SITE_URL']!}/api/txnod-webhook`, }); return Response.json({ invoiceId: invoice.id, paymentUri: invoice.payment_uri, }); }

-import { verifyWebhookSignature, TxnodHmacError, TxnodTimestampError, } from '@txnod/sdk'; declare function pickWebhookSecret(rawBody: string): string; const seenEventIds = new Set<string>(); // replace with your dedupe store export async function webhook(request: Request): Promise<Response> { const rawBody = await request.text(); try { const event = verifyWebhookSignature( request.headers, rawBody, pickWebhookSecret(rawBody), ); if (event.mode === 'sandbox' && process.env['NODE_ENV'] === 'production') { return Response.json( { error: 'refusing sandbox event in production' }, { status: 400 }, ); } if (seenEventIds.has(event.event_id)) return Response.json({ ok: true }); seenEventIds.add(event.event_id); if (event.event_type === 'invoice.paid') { // event.data.invoice_id is fully typed in this branch — fulfil order } return Response.json({ ok: true }); } catch (err) { if (err instanceof TxnodHmacError || err instanceof TxnodTimestampError) { return Response.json({ error: 'signature' }, { status: 401 }); } throw err; } }
+import { verifyWebhookSignature, TxnodHmacError, TxnodTimestampError, } from '@txnod/sdk'; const seenEventIds = new Set<string>(); // replace with your dedupe store export async function webhook(request: Request): Promise<Response> { const rawBody = await request.text(); try { const event = verifyWebhookSignature( request.headers, rawBody, process.env['TXNOD_API_SECRET']!, ); if (event.mode === 'sandbox' && process.env['NODE_ENV'] === 'production') { return Response.json( { error: 'refusing sandbox event in production' }, { status: 400 }, ); } if (seenEventIds.has(event.event_id)) return Response.json({ ok: true }); seenEventIds.add(event.event_id); if (event.event_type === 'invoice.paid') { // event.data.invoice_id is fully typed in this branch — fulfil order } return Response.json({ ok: true }); } catch (err) { if (err instanceof TxnodHmacError || err instanceof TxnodTimestampError) { return Response.json({ error: 'signature' }, { status: 401 }); } throw err; } }

 The pattern that makes this agent-friendly: dedupe on event.event_id (stable across retries and reorg-replays), branch on event.event_type for narrowed event.data types, fail-close when event.mode === 'sandbox' is observed in NODE_ENV=production.
-The two-secret routing means a single deploy can verify both production and sandbox callbacks without per-route forking.
+A single TXNOD_API_SECRET both signs your API requests and verifies inbound webhook signatures, so the handler verifies every callback with that one secret and branches on the event.mode discriminator only after the signature checks out.

 The agent prompt structure that produces clean integrations is:

 You are integrating @txnod/sdk into this project.
 Default to sandbox mode.
-Credentials (already in .env.local): TXNOD_PROJECT_ID TXNOD_API_SECRET (starts with sk_sandbox_) TXNOD_WEBHOOK_SECRET TXNOD_WEBHOOK_SECRET_SANDBOX TXNOD_PAT (sandbox:simulate scope) Steps: 1.
+Credentials (already in .env.local): TXNOD_API_KEY_ID TXNOD_API_SECRET (starts with sk_sandbox_; signs API requests AND verifies webhooks) TXNOD_PAT (sandbox:simulate scope) Steps: 1.
 Read node_modules/@txnod/sdk/AGENTS.md and docs/05-sandbox.md.
 2. Mirror the route shape from docs/examples/nextjs-route-handler.md.
-3. Implement two-secret webhook routing (sandbox first, fall through to production).
+3. Verify inbound webhook signatures with TXNOD_API_SECRET (your only secret).
 4. Idempotent-dedup on event.event_id.
 5. Branch handler logic on event.mode === 'sandbox' to fail-closed in production.
 6. Write a Vitest suite that drives all 7 simulate-* scenarios.
 7. Run pnpm test until green; STOP.
 Do not deploy, do not push.

 How to drive the simulate-* loop